-Suicide is a serious, life-threatening emergency.
-Every nurse must know how to spot the warning signs and act fast.
-Understanding this topic is also key for passing the NCLEX and building a strong nursing bundle for mental health nursing.
+Suicide is a serious, life-threatening emergency, and every nurse must know how to spot the warning signs and act fast.
+Moreover, understanding this topic is key for passing the NCLEX and building a strong nursing bundle for mental health nursing.

 As a registered nurse (RN nurse), you may be the first person a patient confides in.
-This quick guide will help you recognize risks, ask the right questions, and keep your patients safe.
+Therefore, being prepared to respond calmly and effectively can truly save a life.
+This quick guide, in particular, will help you recognize risks, ask the right questions, and keep your patients safe.

-Suicide is one of the leading causes of death worldwide.
-Patients with depression, substance abuse, chronic illness, or overwhelming stress are at higher risk.
-Nurses often spend the most time with patients, so they play a huge role in prevention.
+To begin with, suicide remains one of the leading causes of death worldwide.
+In fact, patients with depression, substance abuse, chronic illness, or overwhelming stress are at higher risk.
+Because nurses often spend the most time with patients, they play a major role in prevention.

 - Talking about wanting to die or kill themselves.